 Since all gas stations in Costa Rica are full service, the process is super easy.
-When you pull into the gas station, usually there are attendants that will tell you which lane to go in.
-Pull up to whichever is free and has the nozzle on your side of the car.
-When you park, the attendant will come up to you to ask what you would like.
+When you pull into the gas station, there will be attendants that will tell you which lane to go in.
+After you park, the attendant will come up to you to ask what you would like.

-Not very many attendants speak English so it will be helpful if you can learn it in Spanish or Spanglish.
+English note: Not very many attendants speak English so it will be helpful if you can learn it in Spanish or Spanglish.
 If you want to fill up your gas tank of diesel, say “Lleno de diesel por favor.”
-Lleno is pronounced jeh-no and that means full of diesel please.
+That means full of diesel please.

 If your car is gas, say “Lleno de gasolina regular” or if you want premium, say “Lleno de gasolina super.”
 Make sure to remember if your car is diesel or gas!